jdahlin/cpython/README.rst

 - plistlib (import)
 - inspect (getmro)
 - gettext (used by argparse: gettext, ngettext)
+- subprocess (placeholders for output of uname, lsb_release)

 This is an incomplete list of modules that requires some more work to remove:

-- expat: etree
-- etree: pip.html5lib
+- _markupbase: html.parser
 - email: distutils, httplip
-- _markupbase: html.parser
 - configparser: distutils
 - calendar: email.utils
 - compileall: pip._internal.wheel